Singapore Company Secretary & Secretarial Services

 Yes, a corporate bank account can be opened with the help of the company secretary.
 The majority of documentation required by banks to open a corporate account must be certified true copies, which may only be certified by the company secretary or one of the company’s directors.
-Some banks may need the company secretary to co-sign documents if you are the sole director in your company.
+Some banks may need the company secretary to co-sign documents if you are the sole director of your company.

 Is it possible for my company secretary to provide a registered address?

-Yes, irrespective of you living in Singapore or not, you can use the company secretary provider’s address as your registered office address.
+Yes, irrespective of whether you living in Singapore or not, you can use the company secretary provider’s address as your registered office address.
 This is a great option to save rent as well as to ensure all your important letters are read and the necessary actions are taken on time.